camunda/camunda-docs-manual/content/reference/rest/case-execution/local-variables/put-local-variable-binary.md

     <td>application/octet-stream</td>
     <td>
       <p>The binary data to be set.</p>
-      <p>For <code>File</code> variables, this multipart can contain the filename, binary value and mimetype of the file variable to be set.
+      <p>For <code>File</code> variables, this multipart can contain the filename, binary value and MIME type of the file variable to be set.
 Only the filename is mandatory.</p>
     </td>
   </tr>
   <tr>